Generic Name: diclofenac sodium

 For additional information about overdose treatment, call a poison control center (1-800-222-1222).

-Pennsaid is a clear, colorless to faintly pink-orange solution for topical application.
+Pennsaid is a clear, colorless to faintly pink or orange solution for topical application.

-Pennsaid contains 1.5% w/w diclofenac sodium, a benzeneacetic acid derivative that is a nonsteroidal anti-inflammatory drug (NSAID), designated chemically as 2-[(2,6-dichlorophenyl)amino]-benzeneacetic acid, monosodium salt.
+Pennsaid contains 2% w/w diclofenac sodium, a benzeneacetic acid derivative that is a nonsteroidal anti-inflammatory drug, designated chemically as 2[(2,6-dichlorophenyl)amino]-benzeneacetic acid, monosodium salt.
 The molecular weight is 318.14.
 Its molecular formula is C14H10Cl2NNaO2 and it has the following structural formula:

-Each 1 mL of solution contains 16.05 mg of diclofenac sodium.
-In addition, Pennsaid contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), propylene glycol, alcohol, glycerin and purified water.
+Each 1 gram of solution contains 20 mg of diclofenac sodium.
+In addition, Pennsaid contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), ethanol, purified water, propylene glycol, and hydroxypropyl cellulose.

 Mechanism of Action